 The 6 guest tents, crafted by South Africa's top manufacturer, are raised above the Namib's dark red sand on big planked decks, which have space aplenty for a 25sq.m stretch of mountain-facing terrace.
 All window and door openings have protective netting with drop down flaps, but a lack of desert nasties and high summer temperatures mean you can keep your flaps rolled up and doors pulled aside: this way you profit from the cool night breezes and get to enjoy the spectacle of dawn breaking over the desert and distant Losberg mountains.

-When we visited in spring 2009, each 2 tents had a shared platform slotted between them, with twin back-to-back shower rooms.
+When we visited, each 2 tents had a shared platform slotted between them, with twin back-to-back shower rooms.
 These were large enough to double as dressing rooms with a simple hanging space for clothes, a rack for your suitcase and a safety deposit box tucked beneath additional shelf space.
 There were double sinks and rain showers with hot water supplied by individual solar-heated tanks.
 This arrangement is to be given a makeover: by now we'd expect that the shared central platform will have gone and each tent to have an attached shower room thus increasing your sense of privacy and the proximity of your ablutions space.

 All tents benefit from extra-long twin beds, which are slotted together as big doubles between wooden bedsteads, chunky night tables and a big trunk at their foot.
 You're provided with a torch as well as solar lighting, a thermos of chilled water and will find three towels per person neatly rolled up on your bed along with a bar of tea tree soap; there are big bottles of gel and shampoo in your shower room.
 Linen is of the best and embroidered with the camp's twin oryx logo.
 You're also provided with tea- and coffee-making essentials: a thermos of boiling water will be delivered to your deck shortly before daybreak.
 I'll always remember that first cuppa with the lunar-esque forms of the Namib gradually emerging from the night.